 There will be free parking on campus for both overnight and day attendees.
 More detailed information is here.

 We will have information available about restaurants that you can reach with a long walk, a car or taxi ride or a short bus ride.
 We highly recommend, however, that you preorder meals from the St. John's University dining hall.
-If you are not staying overnight but elect to have your meals at Montgoris, you will receive a meal card (with no photo).
-There is no fee for this card.
+If you are not staying overnight but elect to have your meals at Montgoris, your ordered meals will be noted on the reverse side of your name tag.

 We will have coffee, decaf and tea available in the Hospitality Area before classes.
 See the Food page for more information.